-What supply chain security issues might your organization experience?
-What particular threats are there?
+What supply chain security issues might your organization face?
 How can you protect your supply chain from possible attacks?
-Read this blog post and you will be armed with answers to these questions.
-You will also learn seven effective supply chain security best practices to improve the protection of your supply chain and your resilience to potential cybersecurity incidents.
+In this article, we explore seven proven best practices to help you fortify your cybersecurity in supply chain management and enhance your organization’s resilience to evolving threats.

 Importance of cybersecurity supply chain risk management